IgniteUI/indigo-design-docfx/en/components/banner.md

 ---
 title: Banner - Design System Component
 _description: The Banner Component is used to show an interactive information message or notification in a prominent way.
-_keywords: Design Systems, Design Systems UX, UI kit, Ignite UI for Angular, Angular, Angular Design System, Design Kits for Angular
+_keywords: Design Systems, Design Systems UX, UI kit, Figma, Ignite UI for Angular, Figma to Angular, Figma to Angular, Angular, Angular Design System, Export code from Figma, Design Kits for Angular, Figma HTML, Figma to HTML, Figma UI kits
 ---

 # Banner